pappscalle/java-zippedlist/README.md

 # java-zippedlist
-Java does unfortunately not av a zip function in the Streams API...
-Let's try som alternative ways to zip two lists
+Java does unfortunately not have a zip function in the Streams API...
+Let's try some alternative ways to zip two lists

+## a simple for-loop